adarshdhakar/reToDFA/README.md

 3.  **Generate**: Click the "Generate DFA & Graph" button.
 4.  **View Results**:
     - The **Processing Details** card shows the postfix version of your expression.
     - The **DFA Graphs** card displays the 2D and 3D visualizations.
-You can interact with the 3D graph by clicking and dragging to rotate, scrolling to zoom, and right-clicking to pan.
+You can interact with the 3D graph by clicking and dragging to rotate, scrolling to zoom.
     - The **DFA Transition Table** provides a formal definition of the generated automaton.

 ---